-Sharon Kivland’s vinyl LP To Dream by the Book will be playing throughout the day on a vintage Marconiphone.
+Sharon Kivland’s black and white film To Dream by the Book shows a slow fading in and out of many vignetted images take from Kivland’s extensive collection of old postcards, which one may think of as thoughts from another place.
+In the middle of the film there will be a break without images to allow for the turning over from side A to side B of the vinyl LP To Dream by the Book, which accompanies the film, playing throughout the day on a vintage record-player.
 A hundred readers recorded the stuff of dreams, those with a spatial quality (though perhaps this is true of the structure of all dreams), from Sigmund Freud’s The Interpretation of Dreams.
-(Michel Foucault called Freud the most famous ear of our epoch.)Freud points out, comparing dream-content (what is represented) with dream-thought (which instigates the dream, turning the text of the unconscious into a play), that content and its account is ‘brief, meagre, and laconic’ in relation to the complexity and richness of the dream-thought.
+(Michel Foucault called Freud the most famous ear of our epoch).
+Freud points out, comparing dream-content (what is represented) with dream-thought (which instigates the dream, turning the text of the unconscious into a play), that content and its account is ‘brief, meagre, and laconic’ in relation to the complexity and richness of the dream-thought.
 The dramatisation of the dream is reported, a second edition of an earlier text, but the dream is something new, in which an old wish makes its return.
-The record is accompanied by a black and white film, a slow fading in and out of many vignetted images take from Kivland’s extensive collection of old postcards, which one may think of as thoughts from another place.
-In the middle of the film there will be a break without images, to allow for the turning over of the LP from side A to side B.
+The postcard images at times intersect with the text, yet largely disrupts or displaces it.

 The film is a single-screen projection.
 There should be a table, two chairs, one for the invigilator, who turns over the LP (every 19 minutes), one for a listener/viewer.
 In the middle and end of the film there is a 30-second gap, during which the record should be turned over, the needle placed down after the 30 seconds.